Bouftoudesuite/BATTLE_SFML/README.md

 # BATTLE_SFML

-BattleSFML is a local (at this time) multi-player 2D turn-based RPG with a minimalist fantasy style in french(at this time).
+BattleSFML is a local (at this time) multi-player 2D turn-based RPG with a minimalist fantasy style in french (at this time).

-It is being coded with C++ and SFML Library (the official website is: https://www.sfml-dev.org/index-fr.php).
+It is being coded with C++ and SFML Library (official website is: https://www.sfml-dev.org).

 SFML provides a simple interface to the various components of your PC, to ease the development of games and multimedia applications.
 It is composed of five modules: system, window, graphics, audio and network.